06:00-15:00, Saturday, 8-08-20

 After driving a few hours to basically get from the eastern side of the Blanca/Lindsey massif to the western side, with a stop for an early dinner in between, we were staged for a repeat performance.
 We would hike 5.5 miles up a 4WD road, then conquer the peaks the next morning.
-The standard routes for the 3 14ers in the Blanca massif all depart from Lake Como.
-It would’ve been very convenient to climb these peaks from the Lily Lake valley where we started the day, but alas, I don’t know of any non-technical routes from this side.
+The standard routes for the three 14ers in the Blanca massif all depart from Lake Como.
+It would’ve been very convenient to climb these peaks from the Lily Lake valley where we started the day, but alas, I didn’t know of any non-technical routes from this side.

 The road leading to Lake Como is described as one of the most treacherous 4WD experiences in all the west.
-Many 4WD’s can make it about 3 miles up the road but only the most specialized can make it past the several ‘jaws’ features near the end.
+Many 4WD’s can make it about 3 miles up the road, but only the most specialized can make it past the several ‘jaws’ features near the end.
 We were witness to these massive speed bumps, in the form of jagged rocks, as well as several abandoned vehicles that didn’t make it.
 It was a given that we would be parking at the first lot we came to and walking the road.
 We arrived just as some were getting back to their cars.
 They had started very early the same day to do the 18 mile RT.

-We were glad to be eliminating some of the mileage on this day but mind you, we’d already hiked 7 miles up and down a 14er in the morning.
+We were glad to be eliminating some of the miles on this day but mind you, we’d already hiked 7 miles up and down a 14er in the morning.
 I might have felt a little tired setting out, especially with the hot afternoon sun blazing down on my shoulders…I actually put up my umbrella for a bit.
 The first few miles were in the open sagebrush plains, dry and windy.
 The area is near the Great Sand Dunes National Park, so the substrate is also very sandy at the beginning.
-The road seems to collect mostly loose football-sized rocks, which made for a very unpleasant experience.
+The road seemed to collect mostly loose football-sized rocks, which made for a very unpleasant experience.
 Combine that with the occasional vehicle driving by, I opted to just bushwhack alongside the road for about a mile.
 This wasn’t an option once the switchbacks began, so I endured the crappy road.
 In fact, the Lake Como road is one of the worst I’ve ever walked and at the same time, I was still glad not to be driving.
 Here’s a look at one of the ‘jaws’, which was easy for us to walk past but likes to eat the undercarriage of vehicles.

 We had hoped to make it all the way to Lake Como but ran out of daylight, just about a mile shy.
 We found a decent campsite behind some rocks and far enough off the road to avoid getting run over in the dark.
 Unfortunately it wasn’t far enough to escape the headlamp beams of those walking up and down the road throughout the night.
 We saw and heard several on their bid for an early start.
 No matter, we got some rest and continued our approach the next morning.
-Sandy opted to go as far as the lakes, so it was just Stellar and I for the peaks.

 We passed a series of alpine lakes and benches in the first few miles, which brought us to 13,000′.
 Blanca is the 4th tallest mountain in Colorado (and all the Rockies), so we still had a long ways to go.
 We navigated a path through some ledges and up to the saddle in the ridge.
 Here we took a short break to take in the views to the east.
 The remainder of the ridge up to the peak looked massive from this vantage.
 The picture below, taken later from Ellingwood Point, shows just how much a climb it really is (Lindsey and the Spanish Peaks sit in the background to the left).